A GOP congressman just spent 6 minutes defending Vladimir Putin

 Rohrabacher also compared Putin to Richard Daley, the late mayor of Chicago, saying that Russia is "being run by tough guys—sort of like Mayor Daley, in Chicago, is transported over to Russia."
 Daley "beat demonstrators up and did not represent anything what America was all about, but he was not some vicious dictator.
 He had been elected by his people and we would try to unelect him as well."
 He added, "What's happening in Russia, of course, is you have a country watching out for its national interest."

-After Rohrbacher's history lesson, Rep. Gerry Connolly, (D-Conn.) asked Ilves to expand on his answer about Russian aggression.
+After Rohrbacher's history lesson, Rep. Gerry Connolly, (D-Va.)* asked Ilves to expand on his answer about Russian aggression.

 "I didn't get to finish," the former president said, referring to the kidnapping of the Estonian official.
 "That was a military action.
 Troops came over and kidnapped this guy."
 He then noted massive military exercises the Russians perform at borders in the region, and not just between Russia and Estonia.
 "I mean, they do mock bombing raids on Sweden," he said.
 "So it's not just us."

-Note: Correction: An earlier version of this article incorrectly listed Rep. Gerry Connolly's state as Connecticut, not Virginia.